python/importlib_metadata/docs/using.rst

     >>> dist.metadata['License']
     'MIT'

 The full set of available metadata is not described here.
-See :pep:`566` for additional details.
+See the :ref:`packaging:core-metadata` for additional details.

 Distribution Discovery